-- 29.5.1 After complying with the requirements above, Council may: - 29.5.1.1 Demote the employee to a lower paid position, or a lower salary point/level provided that the employee shall not suffer a reduction in the rate of pay for two weeks from the date of the demotion. - 29.5.1.2 Suspend an employee without pay from work for a specified period of time. - 29.5.1.3 Terminate the employment of the employee in accordance with clause 33, Termination of Employment of this Agreement. - 29.5.2 Notwithstanding the above, the employer may take appropriate disciplinary action before and/or during the procedures in clause 29.4 in cases of misconduct or where the employee's performance warrants such action.
+- 26.4.1 After complying with the requirements above, Council may: - 26.4.1.1 Demote the employee to a lower paid position, provided that the employee shall not suffer a reduction in the rate of pay for two weeks from the date of the demotion. - 26.4.1.2 Suspend an employee without pay from work for a specified period of time. - 26.4.1.3 Terminate the employment of the employee.